-Participants in the hearing will include the members of the Review Panel, where relevant, the Hearing Officer, the Complainant and the Respondent, their respective advisors, the investigator(s) who conducted the investigation, the SMB Chair, and witnesses (solely during their own testimony).
+Participants in the hearing will include the members of the Review Panel, where relevant, the Hearing Officer, the Complainant and the Respondent, their respective advisors, the HSMB Chair, and witnesses (solely during their own testimony).
 Hearings are private.
 Observers or additional support personnel, other than the parties' advisors, are not allowed unless deemed necessary by the Title IX Coordinator for purposes such as accommodation of a disability.
 The hearing will be recorded by the College.
 Cell phones and recording devices may not be used by the parties or their advisors in the hearing room(s).